Adittt17/sentiment_analysis_indonlu/README.md

 📬 Contact

-Built by Adityo Pangestu · adityo@example.com (replace with actual email)
+Built by Adityo Pangestu · adityopangestu01@gmail.com

 Feel free to fork this project and enhance it for multi-label classification, topic analysis, or emotion detection!